Learning-to-Defer with Expert-Conditional Advice: Problem Formulation and Surrogate Design

-\paragraph{Consistency: the main positive result.} Lemma~\ref{lem:augmented_surrogate} gives the right starting point, but it is not the whole story.
-Simply replacing the mismatch indicators by a smooth loss is not enough.
-The separated construction of Section~\ref{sec:separated} is precisely a counterexample: despite its natural form, Theorem~\ref{prop:fisher} shows that its minimizers can still decode to the wrong executed decision.
-What matters is whether the surrogate preserves the comparison that the protocol actually makes.
+\paragraph{Consistency: the main positive result.} Lemma~\ref{lem:augmented_surrogate} gives the right starting point, but smoothly replacing mismatch indicators is not enough: the separated surrogate of Section~\ref{sec:separated} can still decode to the wrong executed decision (Theorem~\ref{prop:separated_bayes_inconsistency}).
+The surrogate must preserve the comparison made by the protocol.

 The augmented surrogate succeeds where the separated one fails because it never profiles out a subset of scores.
-The separated construction optimizes query scores row by row and hands the router a scalar summary per expert; that summary depends on the non-minimal entry and distorts the comparison (Theorem~\ref{prop:fisher}).
+The separated construction optimizes query scores row by row and hands the router a scalar summary per expert; that summary depends on the non-minimal entry and distorts the comparison (Theorem~\ref{prop:separated_bayes_inconsistency}).
 The augmented surrogate, by contrast, assigns one score to each composite action $(j,k)$ and compares them all at once.
 No row-by-row reduction ever occurs, so the surrogate comparison operates on the same objects as the Bayes comparison.

-We now establish this intuition formally: the augmented surrogate admits a quantitative excess-risk transfer bound for the entire comp-sum family and hence for every $\tau \geq 0$.